Logo Created with Sketch. SCHUMANN - EN

 Investment business, with the loans that often accompany it, will also change in parts.
 We already have a shift in many parts of the economy from purchase to rental business.
 This relieves liquidity and leads to continuous expenditure, in some cases with usage-based cash flows.
 Putting this in a broader context, this means that leasing transactions will tend to increase.

-Options for longer payment terms
+Options for longer Payment Terms

 Finally, I want to come back to longer payment terms or longer utilization of payment terms.
 If a company is restricted in its own activities by having to wait longer for its customer payments, it may also make sense to consider factoring in order to have a faster inflow of liquidity.
 Risk assessments could also be additionally integrated or relocated in this way.